Nursing (NRS)

 Course Offerings: Hybrid, Web Based

-NRS 421 NURSING LEADERSHIP 4 Credit
+NRS 421 NURSING LEADERSHIP: FOSTERING QUALITY AND SAFETY IN ORGANIZATIONS 4 Credit

 Pre-requisite: ENG 117